Inspiration: Swamiji’s Vision

 VIVEKDISHA: An ICT-based Network

-VIVEKDISHA is an information and communication technology (ICT) –based network of Ramakrishna Mission Vivekananda University, Belur, Howrah, West Bengal, India.
+VIVEKDISHA is an information and communication technology (ICT) –based network of Ramakrishna Mission Vivekananda Educational and Research Institute, Belur, Howrah, West Bengal, India.
 VIVEKDISHA formally started working from 4 July 2008.
 It is providing a single window –based services like online education from secondary to undergraduate level, online teachers’ training, Spiritual Heritage programmes, telemedicine services and research programmes.
-At present (2017) it has 20 VIVEKDISHA centres in West Bengal for Online and offline education, teachers training and other activities.
+At present (2018) it has 22 VIVEKDISHA centres for Online and offline education, teachers training and other activities.
 Among these four Ramakrishna Mission centres are included.
 The University has the provision to connect twenty five centres for videoconferencing through Internet Broadband facility anywhere at any time on the globe.
 Many groups are also attending our Spiritual Heritage classes from abroad from different countries.
 Professors (ex-students of Ramakrishna Mission) from USA, UK are offering classes for RKM Vidyamandira, Belur students from time to time.
-Vivekdisha is currently working with more than 10000 students.
+Vivekdisha is currently working with more than 11000 students.

 All-round uplift of the community: We want to bring the all-round development of all the people wherever we can reach through our online services.
 We would like to uplift specially those who have been neglected for their poverty and backwardness.
 Thus we have the vision to reach the unreached as fast we can.